What is gum disease?

 How is it treated?

-If your gum disease has become worse and you have periodontitis, your dentist or dental hygienist will clean your teeth using a method called root planing and scaling.
+For periodontitis, your dentist or dental hygienist may clean your teeth using a method called root planing and scaling.
 This removes the plaque and tartar buildup both above and below the gum line.
-You may also need to take antibiotics to help get rid of the infection in your mouth.
-If your gum disease is severe, you may need to have surgery.

 How can you prevent gum disease?